What to know about the purported theft of Ticketmaster customer data

 ShinyHunters said it obtained the full names of Ticketmaster customers addresses, phone numbers, partial credit card details, and order and transaction info.

-CBS News reviewed 52 email addresses allegdly stolen by ShinyHunters and found they were connected to individuals in several U.S. states, as well as in Canada and New Zealand, CBS News' Erielle Delzer reported.
-Most of the addresses were linked to TicketMaster, while employees with the event platform were among those whose data had been compromised.
+CBS News reviewed 52 email addresses that were posted by ShinyHunters and found they were connected to individuals in several U.S. states, as well as in Canada and New Zealand, CBS News' Erielle Delzer reported.
+Many of the addresses were linked to TicketMaster accounts, while the names of current and former employees of the event platform were also included in the leak.

 "It's a lot of information you don't often see together," Smith said.
 Often hackers just get usernames and passwords, and sometimes payment information.
 But you don't often see addresses and past purchases, and all of that together would make quite a perfect set up for a group to put up sites that look like Ticketmaster sales partners to target consumers they know have purchased event tickets before," he told CBS MoneyWatch.